Remember us with a Gift in your Will

 Every gift in every will makes a real difference, no matter how large or small - even 1%.

-Gifts are used to support our dedicated ambulance staff, enhance equipment available to our volunteer Community First Responders (CFRs) and to improve cardiac arrest survival rates.
+Gifts support our dedicated ambulance staff, provide enhanced equipment for volunteer Community First Responders (CFRs) and improve cardiac arrest survival rates.

 If you are even considering leaving us a gift in your will, please do get in touch so we can understand more about any intended gift and how you might like us to use it.
 We can share with you how other gifts are already being used.